What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 Transfer

 In addition to these methods, like any other plant, it reproduces in nature with the help of its seeds.
 You should not take plant seeds from the store, as they may offer low-quality material.
-If you have an adult plant, then you can choose the necessary seeds yourself.
-This will be more reliable, and the guarantee of obtaining a beautiful tree increases many times over.
+If you have an adult plant, you can choose the necessary seeds yourself.
+This will be more reliable, and the guarantee of getting a beautiful tree increases many times over.

 Plant pests